migophotos/amisraelhay_bot/README.md

 # Multilanguage Telegram Bot

 This bot contains links to online resources that may be useful to you during Israel's war against Hamas

+From now it runs and anyone can access it at: https://t.me/amisraelhay_bot
 ---
 > Directory structure and file locations